 In accordance with Section 24 of the Investor Compensation Act, 1998 (the “Act”), the Board of the Investor Compensation Company DAC (the “ICCL”) has agreed the following process and procedures to investigate complaints and appeals.
 Section 24 of the Act states that:

 “The Board shall establish and maintain procedures to investigate complaints against it by investment firms and by investors.”
-This policy is in compliance with these requirements and it is the objective of the ICCL to resolve all complaints as soon as possible.
+This procedure is in compliance with these requirements and it is the objective of the ICCL to resolve all complaints as soon as possible.

 We guarantee that a complaint will not affect how a person is treated by the ICCL in the future.